simonesquad/nft_demo/README.md

 Current status open pull request on local version: https://github.com/simonesquad/ethereum-boilerplate/pull/1 👀

+As a sidenote here is another demo with more styling and using thirdweb: https://github.com/simonesquad/nft_demo_2

 Updates and further alterations may be ongoing during this year as this is primarily a repo for my use and learning. 🌻

 The exercise was intended to go through the boilerplate and make alterations to fully understand the NFT app's functionality and review critical skills that I gained during an internship in 2021 with a similar Web3 NFT product. 💅